‘KUWTK’ Reveals Footage Of Kim Kardashian Reacting To Kanye’s Breakdown: ‘Don’t Scare Me!’

 As reported by People magazine, the latest KUWTK episode showed how Kim Kardashian attempted to slowly ease back into the public eye by attending Kanye West’s concert at The Forum in Sacramento, which the singer canceled mid-show.

 But it didn’t go as smoothly as Kim K was hoping for.
-The footage showing Kim Kardashian attend Kanye West’s concert was allegedly recorded back in November last year – weeks prior to West’s headline-grappling hospitalization.
+The footage showing Kim Kardashian attend Kanye West’s concert was allegedly recorded back in November last year – weeks before West’s headline-grappling hospitalization.

 . @KimKardashian sobs while learning of husband Kanye West’s mental breakdown on #KUWTK https://t.co/7NDWwIjTqU pic.twitter.com/jH7TKKFCZY